melodyhway/Analysis-of-Nonprofit-Donations/README.md

 Interactive Dashboard

-SQL queries to answer specific questions
+Find the SQL queries to answer specific questions [here](https://github.com/melodyhway/Donations-Analysis-using-SQL/blob/8f98b82866f7878f72b89d0c21ab47cf334d4a83/SQLqueries.md)

+# Overview of Findings
+This dataset on the donations made during June 2024 to June 2025 found that a total of